-The scanline algorithm is O(perimeter) in both time and memory.
+The scanline algorithm is O(perimeter) in time and memory; no dense matrix is allocated.

 library(controlledburn)